-The T-Roc 140TSI Sport will retail for $40,490 plus on-road costs.
-The list of standard kit is high, with a digital dash, 8.0-inch multimedia system with Apple CarPlay and Android Auto, city AEB with pedestrian detection, adaptive cruise control with traffic jam assist, lane guidance, rear cross-traffic alert, park assist, LED headlights, automatic wipers and leather-wrapped steering wheel all standard.
+The T-Roc 140TSI Sport retails for $40,490 plus on-road costs.
+The list of standard kit is higher, with highlights such as a digital dash, 8.0-inch multimedia system with Apple CarPlay and Android Auto, city AEB with pedestrian detection, adaptive cruise control with traffic jam assist, lane guidance, rear cross-traffic alert, park assist, LED headlights, automatic wipers and leather-wrapped steering wheel all standard.

 It also scores the progressive steering rack from the Golf GTI, along with AWD, driver profile selection, 18-inch alloys and sports suspension.

-Options include a $2000 Sound and Style package that adds adaptive suspension, 19-inch alloys and a Beats stereo, while a $3500 Luxury Package nets the T-Roc owner a sunroof, Vienna leather upholstery and a powered tailgate.
+For the 140TSI Sport, options include a $2000 Sound and Style package that adds adaptive suspension, 19-inch alloys and a Beats stereo, while a $3500 Luxury Package nets the T-Roc owner a sunroof, Vienna leather upholstery and a powered tailgate.
+Similar Sound and Vision as well as Luxury packages (albeit contents slightly changed) are available on the entry level 110TSI and cost $2000 and $3800, respectively.

-A limited-edition of 200 T-Roc X variants is also up for grabs, which celebrates Volkswagen’s 10-year partnership with the Sydney Swans AFL team.
+A limited-edition run of 200 T-Roc X variants were available at launch, which celebrates Volkswagen’s 10-year partnership with the Sydney Swans AFL team.

 Available in white with a red roof (top of page) or black with red highlights (below), the X is based on the 140TSI Sport and scores adaptive suspension, 19-inch rims, a powered tailgate and 300w audio system for an additional $2000.